 Prescription drugs, fees paid to a dentist, eyewear, hospital charges, and more can be covered by your corporation and these benefits will not be personally taxable to you.
-Plus, your corporation can get a tax-write off too.
-The reason for this favourable tax credit is that the Canadian Income Tax Act allows corporations to claim a tax deduction for Health Insurance Premiums paid for its employees.
+Plus, your corporation can get a tax write off too.
+The reason for this favorable tax credit is that the Canadian Income Tax Act allows corporations to claim a tax deduction for Health Insurance Premiums paid for its employees.
 Corporate owners like you, can also be employees of their corporations and covered under the company’s Health Insurance Plan.
 There’s one catch – You must have become a member of the company’s Health Insurance Plan by virtue of your employment and not because you’re a shareholder.

 #3 – Individual Pension Plan

-Many business owners privately complain that they don’t receive a generous pension like government employees do.
+Many business owners privately complain that they don’t receive a generous pension as government employees do.
 But what if your corporation could help you secure your retirement and get tax-write off’s too?
 This is where an Individual Pension Plan, or IPP, comes into play.
 An IPP is a defined benefit pension plan and is managed usually by an investment advisory firm or insurance company.
 Contributions made by your corporation to an IPP are tax deductible.
-Like government pension plans, an IPP invests those contributions into the stock market and bonds so that overtime these investments grow large enough to provide you with a fixed monthly pension payment upon your retirement.
+Like government pension plans, an IPP invests those contributions into the stock market and bonds so that over time these investments grow large enough to provide you with a fixed monthly pension payment upon your retirement.
 Note that investment income generated within an IPP is not subject to corporate or personal taxes.